Frogs

 Bronze Frog, Vancouver Island, BC, photo by Bud Logan

-Frogs are amphibians.
-Most frogs on Vancouver Island are born in water as tadpoles and gradually change into frogs, although some frogs, known as direct developers, are born as full frogs.
+They are amphibians.
+Most that live on Vancouver Island are born in water as tadpoles and gradually change into frogs, although some frogs, known as direct developers, are born as fully developed.
 This allows them to be born and live far away from water, such as on mountaintops.
 A frog mainly lives on insects and small animals like earthworms, minnows, and spiders.
 Frogs don’t need to drink the way we do, they simply absorb water through their permeable skin!

-Vancouver Islands’ tiniest frogs are smaller than a penny, but did you know that the world’s largest frog can grow to be longer than 30 cm and weigh more than 3 kilos!
-There are more than 4,700 species of frogs around the world.
-There are about 90 species of frogs in North America.
+Vancouver Islands’ tiniest frogs are smaller than a penny, but did you know that the world’s largest frog can grow to be longer than 30 cm and weigh more than 3 kilos?
+According to the WAF, there are more than 8,698 existing species of amphibians worldwide, of which 7,699 are species of frogs.
+There are about 90 species of amphibians in North America.
 Unfortunately, around 120 amphibian species, including frogs, toads, and salamanders, have disappeared from the planet since the early 80s.

 Green Tree Frogs, Vancouver Island, BC